bentoml/gallery/README.md

 # BentoML gallery

-This is collection of machine learnign demo projects that use [BentoML](https://github.com/bentoml/BentoML) to ship trained machine learning models for model serving in production.
+This is collection of machine learning projects demonstrating how to use [BentoML](https://github.com/bentoml/BentoML) to ship trained machine learning models for model serving in production.